seven-foot-two/turtle-time/README.md

 #### Weight Classes

-The UFC have different weight classes for each fight and was used to introduce new categorical features to our dataset.
+The UFC has different weight classes for each fight and was used to introduce new categorical features to our dataset.

 |    Weight Class   | Minimum Weight | Maximum Weight |
 | :---------------: | :------------: | :------------: |